 These large silkscreen paintings run the gamut of Warhol’s tools using synthetic polymer and silkscreen inks to create fluorescent Day-Glo colors.
 The works first appeard in the Leo Castelli Gallery in New York City in 1964.

-In 1966, Caulfield sued Warhol for his utilization of her photo, drawing attention to copyright laws and forcing a shift in Warhol’s way of working.
-Afterwards, Warhol was forced to become more vigilant.
-Though he still appropriated all sorts of images, he also started creating his own photographs, which would become vastly important for his career in the 1970s.
+In 1966, Caulfield sued Warhol for using her photo, highlighting copyright law and forcing a shift in his practice.
+Warhol became more vigilant.
+He still appropriated images, but also began taking his own photographs.
+These works proved vital to his career in the 1970s.

 Flowers demonstrates Warhol’s ability to put a Pop Art twist on everything, even the natural world.
 Warhol’s Flowers have since become some of his most lovable images.

-In conclusion, so much of Andy Warhol’s career has been defined by great numbers: His method of production, creating large quantities of repetitions, high auction prices, and his massive artistic output.
-By challenging the status quote of the art world with printmaking, Warhol made art more accessible, and altered common perceptions of what constitutes “high art.”
-To understand Warhol fully, its essential to study his prints, but one must also travel back in time to explore his unique works on canvas.
+In conclusion, so much of Andy Warhol’s career has been defined by great numbers: repeated production, high auction prices, and massive artistic output.
+By challenging the status quo of the art world with printmaking, Warhol made art more accessible.
+He altered common perceptions of what constitutes “high art.”
+To understand Warhol fully, its essential to study his prints, but one must also explore his unique works on canvas.

-Warhol’s top 10 paintings stand out for their controversial themes, detailed execution, and unique insights into the artist’s obsessions and revolutionary perspective.
+Warhol’s top 10 paintings stand out for their controversial themes, detailed execution, and unique insights into the his obsessions.
 Rediscovering Warhol’s originals allows us to appreciate the distinctive elements that continue to define his impact on art and society, emphasizing their enduring relevance within today’s cultural landscape.

 Written by Reagan Carraway.